 What Determines Your APR

 Several factors determine your APR, which is the reason it is such a complicated concept.
-First, the U.S. prime rate has a direct impact on the APR you’re be charged, as does the creditor’s margin rate.
+First, the U.S. prime rate has a direct impact on the APR you’re being charged, as does the creditor’s margin rate.
 On top of those set influences, other variables affect the specific APR you’re offered for your credit card or loan.

 Most importantly, your credit score impacts whether you have a low or high APR.
 Someone with a lower credit score pays a higher APR than someone with excellent credit.
 To make this fair, creditors must follow specific rules they set in place for all customers.
 While they can charge customers different rates, it must be within the company’s guidelines.